lexus2k/ssd1306/README.md

 SSD1306 OLED display driver is Arduino style library, intended for use with very small microcontrollers (with a little of SRAM).
 It was developed to use as few resources as possible.
-With internal i2c impementation and without using buffer-related functions the library requires only 26 bytes of SRAM.
 Since ATTiny controllers have no division and multiply operations, the library uses shift operation to speed up calculations.

 ## Key Features

- * Internal i2c implementation for Attiny controllers (for Atmega the library uses Wire library).
+ * Embedded i2c software implementation
- * Low level i2c OLED Driver functions (ssd1306_i2c.h) for direct communication with lcd display.
- * Supported OLED displays:
-   * SSD1306 128x64
-   * SSD1306 128x32
-   * PCD8544 84x48 (experimental support)
- * Main API functions are:
+ * Standard i2c support (via Wire library)
+ * 4-wire spi support (via standard SPI library)
+ * Usage of very little of SRAM (minimum 26 bytes)
+ * Usage of as little Flash as possible
+ * Fast implementation to provide reasonable speed on slow microcontrollers
  * Primitive graphics functions (line,rectangle,pixels)
  * Printing text to display
  * Drawing bitmap images, located in SRAM or Flash memory (PROGMEM)
  * Work with sprite objects
  * Creating and controlling menu items (see ssd1306_demo example)
  * Memory-buffered operations (nano_gfx.h) for flickering-free output.
- * Bonus games:
+ * Bonus examples:
-   * Arkanoid game as example!
+   * Arkanoid game
-   * Simple Lode runner game as example!
+   * Simple Lode runner game

 ![Image of arkanoid intro](https://github.com/lexus2k/ssd1306/blob/master/examples/arkanoid/screenshots/introscreen.png)